 This document describes UQL itself.
-Check out our cheat sheet, as well as a topic for building UQL queries specifically for span queries.
+Check out our cheat sheet and guides specifically for span queries and log queries.

-The Lightstep Unified Query Language (UQL) allows you to:
+The Cloud Observability Unified Query Language (UQL) allows you to:

 spans count